-This is a dual-purpose breed is great for laying large brown eggs.
-Perhaps this explains why the Barred variety is the most preferred among the modern small-scale chicken meat producers.
+This is a dual-purpose breed that is great for laying large brown eggs.
+Perhaps this explains why the Barred variety is the most preferred among modern small-scale chicken meat producers.

 The Wyandotte is also a dual-purpose breed.
 This breed is a good egg and meat producer.
 However, the hens from this breed prefer keeping to themselves and their flock mates.

 The Wyandottes are excellent foragers.
 They can always spot them running a little slower as a result of their sizes.

 Basically, the above-mentioned breeds are just a few representations of the friendliest chickens that you can raise in your backyard.

-- How do different chicken breeds rate for them to be considered the friendliest among the rest?
+How do different chicken breeds rate for them to be considered the friendliest among the rest?

-- Friendly qualities include personalities, beauty, temperament, hardness, reputation (dual purpose) and unusual looks.
+Friendly qualities include personalities, beauty, temperament, hardness, reputation (dual purpose) and unusual looks.

-- What is the ideal flock size for your friendliest chickens?
+What is the ideal flock size for your friendliest chickens?

-- The suggested flock size is five chickens in one area.
+The suggested flock size is five chickens in one area.
 There will be enough space for each chicken to move around freely without competing for more space among themselves.

-- What The Best Backyard Chicken For Eggs?
+What The Best Backyard Chicken For Eggs?

 After a few discussions with other like-minded chicken owners, I concluded that different keepers have mixed feelings about backyard chickens for eggs.

-As usual, it is extremely difficult to find a breed that you can recommend to other people for its friendliness.
-Prepare a list of the breeds that you think are suitable to be considered the friendliest.
+As usual, it is extremely difficult to find a breed you can recommend to others for its friendliness.
+Prepare a list of the breeds you think are suitable to be considered the friendliest.

 Backyard Chickens FAQ